 Key Reforms in the California Homeowner Bill of Rights

 The Homeowner Bill of Rights contains four key reforms:

-Under current law, a lender may foreclose on a homeowner even if a loan modification application is pending, which is a process called “dual-tracking.”
-The Homeowner Bill of Rights bans the dual-tracking of foreclosures.
+Previously, a lender could foreclose on a homeowner even while a loan modification application was pending, which is a process called “dual-tracking.”
+The Homeowner Bill of Rights banned the dual-tracking of foreclosures.
 This means loan servicers must make a decision to grant or deny a first lien loan modification application before starting or continuing the foreclosure process.